 Notably the mediation certificate received by Tara and Daniel expires in four months (all mediation certificates last twelve months only), which means that if Daniel does not file an application within the next four months, he will need to initiate mediation with Tara again first.

-Are you considering filing a parenting application for sole custody?
+Are you considering filing an application for sole custody?

-If you are considering filing a parenting application you should seek legal advice from a family law specialist, as to the pros and cons of doing so.
+If you are considering filing an application for sole custody, you should seek legal advice from a family law specialist, as to the pros and cons of doing so.

-Contact us today for a reduced rate initial consultation with Courtney Barton to obtain confidential advice on your individual circumstances.
+Contact us today for a reduced rate initial consultation with one of our experienced child custody lawyers to obtain confidential advice on your individual circumstances.